 - Assessment – the case worker and young person discuss the transition to independence plan.
 The case worker will assess whether the young person is eligible for TILA, and if TILA is applicable.
 If the young person is eligible and TILA is applicable the case worker must complete, and both parties sign, the TILA application form and retain the form for the organisation’s records.

-- Claim lodgement - the case worker completes and submits an electronic claim via the UGG.
-The payment will be made by the Department of Human Services.
+- Claim lodgement - the authorised representative submits an electronic claim via the UGG.
+The payment will be made by Services Australia.

 A case worker must support the young person in transition planning.
 Administration staff may complete step 2.

 Our step-by-step guide will help you with the TILA application process.